 In 1999, the Center — along with seven allies — submitted the first petition to protect the species under the Endangered Species Act.
 In response, the National Marine Fisheries Service declared the population “depleted” under the Marine Mammal Protection Act, an inadequate substitute for the more powerful Endangered Species Act.

 But in response to a 2006 citizen petition by the Center and our partners, the Fisheries Service proposed in 2007 to list the Cook Inlet beluga whale as an endangered species — and then received more than 150,000 public comments in support of endangered status for the whale.
 After the Center and allies sued to speed a response in summer 2008, the Fisheries Service put the Cook Inlet beluga on the endangered species list, and in November 2009 — after a notice of intent to sue for inaction from the Center — the agency proposed to designate almost 2 million acres of critical habitat for the whale.
 Despite objections from the state of Alaska, this habitat was finalized in 2011.
-When the state of Alaska filed suit challenging the white whale’s Endangered Species Act status, we fought back — and won in 2011.
-In 2013, after a suit by the Center and allies challenging a federal permit issuedto Apache Alaska Corporation to allow oil and gas exploration in Cook Inlet, a U.S. district judge ruled that the National Marine Fiheries Service's decision violated three federal statutes, including the Marine Mammal Protection Act and Endangered Species Act.
+When Alaska filed suit challenging the white whale’s Endangered Species Act status, we fought back — and won in 2011.
+Two years later, after a suit by the Center and allies challenging a federal permit issued to Apache Alaska Corporation to allow oil and gas exploration in Cook Inlet, a U.S. district judge ruled that the National Marine Fiheries Service's decision violated three federal statutes, including the Marine Mammal Protection Act and Endangered Species Act.

 |Get the latest on our work for biodiversity and learn how to help in our free weekly e-newsletter.|